x89/Shreddit/README.md

 	- Make sure you specify your username and password in the file.
 	- See the [OAuth2 instructions](#oauth2-instructions) if you don't want to use username-password based authentication.
-6. Run `python shreddit.py -c YOUR_CONFIG_FILE.yml`.

-Alternatively try to run `./install.sh` and it will attempt to do it all for you.

 Notes: